 A childhood history of hyperactivity, impulsivity, behavioral and/or academic problems, or a prior formal diagnosis, with or without treatment, and/or documentation of psychometric testing to confirm the diagnosis are not required: I perform my own, independent and comprehensive review of an individual's history, including academic and occupational, to determine if pharmacologic treatment of these symptoms is warranted.

-Inasmuch as ADD/ADHD--particularly Adult ADD--is overdiagnosed in the United States, I find that most of the adults in my practice who benefit from treatment with ADD medications are treated off-label; that is to say, while adults often request or require treatment for these symptoms, they are not always necessarily attributable to the syndrome of Attention-Deficit Disorder.
+Inasmuch as ADD/ADHD--particularly Adult ADD--is overdiagnosed in the United States, I find that many of the adults in my practice who benefit from treatment with ADD medications are treated off-label; that is to say, while adults often request or require treatment for these symptoms, they are not always necessarily attributable to the syndrome of Attention-Deficit Disorder.
 Even ADD, like all psychiatric conditions, is syndromal, meaning that that diagnostic label actually refers to a spectrum of possible disorders, with an array of probable etiologies, from genetic illnesses to problems that occur in utero.

 What I have found in my clinical practice is that many, if not most, of the adults I see who are seeking treatment for ADD-like symptoms do not meet stringent diagnostic criteria for that particular syndrome, or else their personal academic and occupational histories suggest otherwise.
 However, treatment of bonafide target symptoms, regardless of their etiology, can be warranted even in the absence of a formal diagnosis of "ADD," so long as the patient is a good candidate for such treatment (which is very effective, both for individuals with an unequivocal history of ADD/ADHD, as well as those individuals who do not appear to suffer from that particular condition), and so long as there are no medical contraindications to treatment with ADD medications.
 These absolute contraindications include, but are not necessarily limited to: